Adina-Ioana Vălean: Member of the European Parliament, 2007–2019

 Vălean became a Member of the European Parliament on 1 January 2007, with the accession of Romania to the European Union.
 Throughout her time in parliament, she served on the Committee on Industry, Research and Energy; in 2019, she became the committee's chairwoman.
 During her time on the committee, she was the Parliament's rapporteur for the Connecting Europe Facility (CEF) and the European Union roaming regulations.

 From 2014 to 2017, Vălean was one of the Vice-Presidents of the European Parliament under the leadership of President Antonio Tajani; in that capacity, she was in charge of information and communications technology (ICT).
 She also chaired the Committee on the Environment, Public Health and Food Safety from 2017 until 2019 and served on the Committee on Petitions from 2009 until 2014.

 In addition to her committee assignments, Vălean was part of the Parliaments delegations with the countries of Southeast Europe (2007–2009); the Euronest Parliamentary Assembly (2009–2014); and the United States (since 2014).
 She was also a member of the Transatlantic Legislators' Dialogue (TLD); the European Internet Forum; and the European Parliament Intergroup on Long Term Investment and Reindustrialisation.

-European Commissioner for Transport, 2019–present
+European Commissioner for Transport, 2019–2024

 In November 2019, the center-right government under Prime Minister Ludovic Orban put Vălean and Siegfried Mureșan forward as candidates to be the country's next European Commissioner.
 Vălean was subsequently picked to be the European Commissioner for Transport by President of the European Commission Ursula von der Leyen.

 In early March 2020, Vălean was appointed by von der Leyen to serve on the commission's special task force to coordinate the European Union's response to the COVID-19 pandemic.

+Member of the European Parliament, 2024–present

+In the 2024 European elections, Vălean was re-elected to the European Parliament.
+In order to fulfil her mandate, she resigned from her position as EU Commissioner on 15 July 2024.
+Her duties were temporarily taken over by Wopke Hoekstra, Commissioner for Climate Action.